The 20 Best Ovarian Cancer Doctors in Australia

 Sydney, NSW, AU

-Anna Defazio practices in Sydney, Australia.
+Anna Defazio practices practicing medicine in Sydney, Australia.
 Ms. Defazio is rated as an Elite expert by MediFind in the treatment of Ovarian Cancer.
-Her top areas of expertise are Ovarian Cancer, Endometrial Cancer, Breast Cancer, Hormone Replacement Therapy (HRT), and Tissue Biopsy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Ovarian Cancer, Endometrial Cancer, PIK3CA-Related Overgrowth Spectrum, Hormone Replacement Therapy (HRT), and Tissue Biopsy.

 Elite in Ovarian Cancer